The best portable barbecues on test

 Berghoff tabletop barbecue

-Best portable barbecue with genius mat design
+Best portable charcoal barbecue

-Pros: Ultra easy to carry and has a cork lid to double as a mat on grass
+- Has a cork lid to double as a mat on grass

 This stylish Berghoff barbecue is lightweight, despite being made of sturdy carbon steel.
 The strong carrying strap is more than fit for purpose, then the cork lid cleverly doubles as a heatproof mat when using the grill on grass.
 When alight, the lid also acts as the vent to allow or prevent too much air coming into the firebox from the bottom.